Paris is the next stop on the train ride crossing Europe and Asia. A day with cool views, good food, unstopped crimes and below par accommodation.

 Not so cozy AirBNB

-The studio where I stayed looked acceptable on AirBNB, but in reality is one of those places where the owner only has the place up in AirBNB just for the money.
+The studio where I stayed looked acceptable on AirBNB, but in reality, is one of those places where the owner only has the place up in AirBNB just for the money.
 The paint is falling off the walls, the WC hardly flushes, no toilet paper, no curtains for most windows, and the washing machine isn’t even connected.
-As in dating, having recent pictures can avoid disappointment in AirBNB .
 This was not worth whatever I paid for it.
 Traveling on a budget to Paris can go too far.
-For 1 night, and with the knowledge to stay at my family the day after in Belgium, I didn’t feel like investing hours on the phone with AirBNB to get me another place.
-It’s another proof that the review system of sites such as AirBNB and Uber aren’t really cutting it.
-I don’t want to jinx it, but I would love to know that the award for the worst AirBNB in this trip is given to this place.
+For 1 night, and with the knowledge to stay with my family the day after, in Belgium, I didn’t feel like investing hours on the phone with Airbnb to get me another place.
+It’s another proof that the review system of sites such as Airbnb and Uber aren’t really cutting it.
+I don’t want to jinx it, but I would love to know that the award for the worst AirBNB on this trip is given to this place.
 But with a dozen countries ahead, we’ll evaluate that at the end…

 While sitting near Montmartre, my phone told me that one of my friends check in nearby.
 Laurent, who runs a global chain of organic food stores, bragged about opening a new place in Paris.
 I could not be that close and not have a look.
 So I went to the Exki in Saint Lazare.
 I had one of their first coffees (needed that).
 After a quick hi and bye to Laurent, we both went to our next stop.
 Small world.

 One cannot come to Paris and not sit for a minute and watch every car insurers nightmare: the Place the la Concorde.
 Cars, busses, and Vespas come from and go to every possible direction.
 And the Parisiens find a way to do that without generating a pile of wrecked vehicles.